tylerwade124/riot-tcg/README.md

 # riot-tcg

 ##
 I am creating an index similar to the pokedex, for league of legends characters.
-Currently there is 161 characters, and I plan to create a tcg style card for the characters.
+Currently there are 161 characters, and I plan to create a tcg style card for the characters.

 ##
 First step is to find the league of legends characters API